-- (4) The federal and provincial/territorial rates shown in the tables apply to investment income earned by general corporations other than capital gains and dividends received from Canadian corporations.
+- (2) The federal and provincial/territorial tax rates shown in the tables apply to income earned by corporations other than Canadian-controlled private corporations (CCPCs).
+A general corporation typically includes public companies, and their subsidiaries, that are resident in Canada, and Canadian resident private companies that are controlled by nonresidents. - (3) The federal and provincial/territorial rates shown in the tables apply to investment income earned by general corporations other than capital gains and dividends received from Canadian corporations.
 The rates that apply to capital gains are one-half of the rates shown in the table.
-Dividends received from Canadian corporations are generally deductible in computing regular Part I tax, but may be subject to Part IV tax, calculated at a rate of 38 1/3%. - (5) A general tax rate reduction is available on qualifying income.
-Income that is eligible for other reductions or credits, such as small business income, manufacturing and processing (M&P) income and investment income subject to the refundable provisions, is not eligible for this rate reduction.
+Dividends received from Canadian corporations are generally deductible in computing regular Part I tax, but may be subject to Part IV tax, calculated at a rate of 38 1/3%.

-Income of a corporation earned from a personal services business is not eligible for the general rate reduction and is subject to an additional 5% tax, which increases the federal tax rate on personal services business income to 33%.

-- (6) Corporations that derive at least 10% of their gross revenue for the year from manufacturing or processing goods in Canada for sale or lease can claim the M&P deduction against their M&P income. - (7) Yukon provides a manufacturing and processing tax credit that effectively reduces the corporate tax rate on the corporation's Canadian manufacturing and processing profits earned in the Yukon to 2.5%.
+- (4) A general tax rate reduction is available on qualifying income.
+Income that is eligible for other reductions or credits, such as small business income, manufacturing and processing (M&P) income and investment income subject to the refundable provisions, is not eligible for this rate reduction. - Income of a corporation earned from a personal services business is not eligible for the general rate reduction and is subject to an additional 5% tax, which increases the federal tax rate on personal services business income to 33%. - (5) Corporations that derive at least 10% of their gross revenue for the year from manufacturing or processing goods in Canada for sale or lease can claim the (M&P) deduction against their M&P income. - (6) Yukon provides a manufacturing and processing tax credit that effectively reduces the corporate tax rate on the corporation's Canadian manufacturing and processing profits earned in the Yukon to 2.5%.